Can I Jump Start a AGM Battery With a Regular Charger? What Happens if You Use Normal Charger?

 Are AGM Batteries Safe Inside Vehicle

 AGM batteries are safe to use inside a vehicle, as long as they are properly installed and maintained.
 These batteries are designed with safety in mind, and have many features that make them safer than other types of batteries.
-It is still important to follow all safety precautions when using any type of battery, including AGM batteries.
+However, it is still important to follow all safety precautions when using any type of battery, including AGM batteries.

 FAQs